-If you need help getting to and from your appointments, the Canadian Cancer Society (CCS) has a volunteer driver program called Wheels of Hope (WHO).
+If you need help getting to and from your appointments, the Canadian Cancer Society has a volunteer driver program called Wheels of Hope (WOH).
 A volunteer driver can pick you up and drive you to and from the Cancer Centre.
 In order to use this program, you will need a referral from your nurse or social worker.
-There is a fee to register for this service.
-For more information, you can call CCS at 1-888-939-3333.
+Please note there is an annual registration fee for this service.